black-code1/freeCodeCamp/Learn-Basic-Debugging-by-Building-a-Random-Background-Color-Changer/README.md

 In this case, CamperBot is not passing in the correct selector to the document.querySelector method.

 Fix the document.querySelector("bg-hex-code") line so that it correctly selects the element with the id of bg-hex-code.

+# Step 6
+CamperBot has now created a function called changeBackgroundColor that changes the background color of the page to a random color from the darkColorsArr array.
+The function also displays the hex code for that new color.

+When they try to test out this function, they notice that the background color is not changing and the text shows the following:

+Example Code
+`Hex Code: undefined`
+undefined is showing up here because the color variable is not being set correctly.

+Fix the error in the darkColorsArr[getRandomIndex] line so that the color variable is set to a random color from the darkColorsArr array.